gaurangbhatt19/CLI_apithreads/README.md

 # CLI APIThreads

-This is a basic Python Cli app , specially made for developers to test their APIs suing concurrent or delayed server hit from their own machine.
+This is a basic Python CLI app , specially made for developers to test their APIs suing concurrent or delayed server hit from their own machine.

 This cli app is configured for GET and POST methods.
 To use this CLI app you need to pass some arguments.

 ## Arguments